Middle Eastern foreign policy of the Narendra Modi government: Link West policy

 In an attempt to strengthen ties with India's western neighbours, especially the Persian Gulf countries, Modi proposed this policy to complement his Act East policy concerning East Asia.
 Although it is called "Link West" (west of India) which gives it a bigger geographical connotation, it is most likely to focus on the middle-east and some of the India's strategic thinkers are calling it as Modi's middle-east policy.

 Bahrain

-Swaraj choose Manama, Bahrain for her first visit to the Persian Gulf.
+Swaraj chose Manama, Bahrain for her first visit to the Persian Gulf.
 The visit marked the first high level exchange from Modi govt to any Arab states following apprehension of less priority given to the Indo-Arab relation under Modi administration.
 The island country with a significant population of Indian origin people has extensive trade and business ties with India.
 There addressing at a business meet the minister reiterated "Our government is firmly committed to bring back growth, have clear policies which will facilitate business environment, transparency and speed, well thought out decisions".
 In order to boost maritime cooperation with the Persian Gulf countries India sent ICGS Vijit, a Vishwast class offshore patrol vessel, to a 4 nations friendly visit including Bahrain in late December 2014.